chr1sbest/closebus/README.md

 > 4) Asynchronous requests to third-party API's.

-> 5) Better data from transit agencies.
+> 5) Analytics.

 **Automated Testing**

 Due to not being familiar with the capabilities of Google Maps, my process on the frontend consisted mostly of hacking.
 Had I been more familiar of what I was capable of, I could have written better tests to accompany my code.

 Admittedly, testing is where I need the most help.
 I have felt the pain of refactoring larger apps without proper test coverage, and I don't want to feel it again.
 I will be spending the next few days focused on writing unit tests for my Javascript frontend and improving my tests on my Flask backend.
-My process on this app was more of DDT than TDD :\
+It's not something I'm proud of, but my process on this app was more of DDT than TDD :\

 **Displaying Data**

 It currently isn't as mobile-friendly as I would like it to be.
-I would like to try using a tabbed modal popup to display bus stop information.
+I would like to experiment with using a tabbed modal popup to display bus stop information.

 **More Agencies**

 The backend is built to extend and incorporate new agencies with ease, so why not?
-I have shown a few friends my app, but it only currently works in Berkeley/Oakland!

 **Asynchronous Requests**

-If the user is in a location with mulitple new bus stop, there is a consecutive series of long requests that need to take place before stop times can be registered.
+If the user is in a location with mulitple new bus stops, there is a consecutive series of long requests that need to take place before stop times can be registered.
 It should be beneficial to handle these asynchronously.

 **Better Data**

-I will show my app prototype to NextBus and see if they will give me better data so that I don't have to crawl for stop_ids.
+I've made most of my design decisions on gut instinct.
+Ideally, I'd like to employ a simple A/B testing framework for the frontend to collect usage data.
+It would also be beneficial for me to build tools to measure processes on the backend to optimize accordingly.

 Final Thoughts
 =========

 I had a lot of fun building this app and I've learned a ton.
 There is a lot left to implement, but I'm happy with the progress I've made so far!

+If people can find use from the app, I would look into building native mobile applications to communicate with my API and offer a much slicker UI/UX.